16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Grasse is the world capital of perfume, which has been made here since the 16th century.
 In the countryside around the town are aromatic species of roses, jasmine, violet, mimosa, and lavender used to create exquisite fragrances.

 Today, Grasse has several exceptional perfumeries.
-The prestigious Fragonard (20 Boulevard Fragonard) and Galimard (73 route de Cannes) factories are open to the public for guided tours.
+The prestigious Parfumerie Fragonard (20 Boulevard Fragonard) and Maison Galimard (73 Route de Cannes) factories are open to the public for guided tours.

-At the Musée International de la Parfumerie (2 Boulevard du Jeu de Ballon), tourists learn about the history, art, and science of creating perfume.
-Visitors will also be delighted by the International Perfume Museum's fragrant garden, which is filled with sustainable aromatic flowers and plants.
+At the Musée International de la Parfumerie (2 Boulevard du Jeu de Ballon), you learn about the history, art, and science of creating perfume.
+A highlight of the International Perfume Museum is the fragrant garden, which is filled with sustainable aromatic flowers and plants used to make perfumes.

-Another top attraction is the Musée Fragonard in the Hôtel de Villeneuve (14 Rue Jean Ossola), an elegant historic mansion.
-The museum displays 15 important paintings by Jean-Honoré Fragonard, an 18th-century artist who is known for his delicate and joyful Rococo style.
+Another must-see cultural attraction, the Musée Fragonard in the Hôtel de Villeneuve (14 Rue Jean Ossola) displays 20 important paintings by Jean-Honoré Fragonard.
+The famous 18th-century artist is appreciated for his delicate and joyful Rococo style.
+In addition, the collection presents the work of two other artists from Grasse: Marguerite Gérard and Jean-Baptiste Mallet.

-Another joy of visiting Grasse is wandering the medieval center (Old Town), with its narrow streets leading to shady public squares.
-The town's main drag (Rue Jean Ossola and Rue Marcel Journet) has many cafés, restaurants, and shops including perfume boutiques.
+Be sure to save time for wandering the narrow streets of Grasse.
+The quaint pedestrian lanes are lined with enticing boutiques and lead to shady fountain-adorned public squares.
+The city's main drag (Rue Jean Ossola and Rue Marcel Journet) has many cafés, restaurants, and shops including perfume boutiques.

-The historic center of Grasse is a typical Provençal hilltop town with pedestrian staircases, refreshing fountains, and views of the surrounding landscape.
-From some vantage points, there are amazing views of the Mediterranean sea, as the Bay of Cannes is visible in the distance.
+The medieval center (Old Town) of Grasse is a typical Provençal hilltop town with pedestrian staircases, refreshing fountains, and views of the surrounding landscape.
+From some vantage points, there are amazing views of the Mediterranean Sea, as the Bay of Cannes is visible in the distance.

 Not to be missed is the Cathédrale Notre-Dame-du-Puy, a 12th-century Romanesque church that presides over a square of pastel-painted buildings.
 The exterior of the church looks weathered, but the interior houses precious artworks, including an altarpiece by Louis Bréa and paintings by Peter Paul Rubens.